auth0/auth0-python/DEVELOPMENT.rst

 2) Bump the version number in auth0/__init__.py

+3) Make sure you add changes to the changelog.

-3) Run the following command:
+4) Run the following command:

 .. code-block:: bash

     python setup.py sdist bdist upload

+or do it using docker:

+    sh publish.sh